 The Trait Ascription Bias

 We tend to think that other people’s behaviors are caused by their personalities.
-If you for example come across someone who behaves in a rude way, you might explain that with him or her having a rude personality.
-On the contrary, let’s assume that you happen to act rude towards someone.
+If you, for example, come across someone who behaves in a rude way, you might explain that with him or her having a rude personality.
+On the contrary, let’s assume that you happen to act rudely towards someone.
 You are then more likely to explain that with external factors – such as being stressed due to a hard day’s work – instead of attributing it to your personality.
 While we think that our own behaviors are affected by the situation, we think that the behaviors of others are due to their personalities.

 This phenomenon is probably caused by how we constantly experience our own emotions and see how they affect our behavior, while we can’t as easily experience the feelings and emotions of others.